Exploring Research on Alzheimer’s Disease and other Types of Dementia

 In this episode we talk with Dr. Ken Langa about the implications of identification of “preclinical” Alzheimer’s disease (situations where individuals may have biological signs of Alzheimer’s but no symptoms).
 Ken is a leading dementia researcher and our discussion focuses on an article he published called “Preclinical Alzheimer Disease – Early Diagnosis or Overdiagnosis” that was published in JAMA Internal Medicine.
 In his article co-authored with Dr. Jim Burke, he brings up some of the potential indirect effects of early detection.

 Listen: What is the Value of Early Detection of Dementia? >

 November 8, 2021

 Could the FDA’s Approval of a New Drug to Treat Alzheimer’s Disease do More Harm than Good?

 Aducanumab is a new drug designed to remove amyloid in the brain.
 Following an accelerated process, the Food and Drug Administration approved Aducanumab as a treatment for Alzheimer’s disease despite (what many experts feel) little evidence of effectiveness.
 In this episode we discuss the approval of Aducanumab with Dr. Jason Karlawish from the University of Pennsylvania and talk about what it could mean for drug discovery going forward.

-What are the Implications of the Approval of Aducanumab to the US Healthcare System?
+What are the Implications of the Approval of Aduhelm (Aducanumab) to the US Healthcare System?

 What are the Different Types of Dementia?
 A Primer for those of us who aren’t Healthcare Clinicians